Greater São Paulo: Metropolitan Area

 A legally defined specific term, Região Metropolitana de São Paulo (RMSP), one definition for Metropolitan São Paulo, consists of 39 municipalities, including the state capital, São Paulo.

-The RMSP of São Paulo is known as a financial and economic centre of Brazil, with a total population of 20,743,587 inhabitants (2022 census).
+The RMSP of São Paulo is known as a financial and economic centre of Brazil, with a total population of 21,555,260 inhabitants (2025 population estimates (Note: The population estimate for the Sao Paulo metro area was calculated by taking the list of municipalities officially considered to be in the metro area by the Brazilian government and adding each municipality's population, hence why two sources are listed here.)).
 The largest municipalities are São Paulo, with a population of 11,451,245, Guarulhos with a population of 1,291,784 people, plus several municipalities with more than 500,000 inhabitants, such as São Bernardo do Campo (810,729 inh.) and Santo André (748,919 inh.) in the ABC Region.
 The ABC Region (from Santo André, São Bernardo do Campo and São Caetano do Sul) in the south of Grande São Paulo is an important location for industrial corporations, such as Volkswagen and Ford.
 It represents the "core" cities of the greater region.